Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on Milky Way satellites

 \subsection{Consequences}

-\Cref{fig:data} illustrates how the large concentrations predicted in LDM models become imprinted on galaxies in the form of high stellar velocity dispersions, which can be in tension with Milky Way satellite data.
+\Cref{fig:data} illustrates how the large concentrations predicted in LDM models get imprinted on galaxies in the form of high stellar velocity dispersions, which can be in tension with Milky Way satellite data.
 We plot the correlation between $\sigma_\mathrm{los}^*$ and $R_\mathrm{eff}$ of Milky Way satellites.
 We generate the theoretical expectations by sampling halo masses from the product of the subhalo mass function described in \cref{sec:consequences_DM_formalism} and the halo occupation fraction from Ref.~\cite{Dooley:2016xkj}, and sampling halo concentrations as described in \cref{sec:consequences_DM_formalism}.
 We use the same LDM parameters as in \cref{fig:physics,fig:hmf}, $k_\mathrm{cut}=8\,\mathrm{Mpc^{-1}}$ and $n_\mathrm{cut}=2.6$ (our analysis below excludes this).
-We assign $R_\mathrm{eff}$ and $\sigma_\mathrm{los}^*$ using \cref{eq:sigma_los,eq:R_eff}. $R_\mathrm{eff}$ depends on the stellar mass, that we generate using the stellar mass-halo mass relation from Ref.~\cite{Moster:2012fv} with lognormal scatter of 0.15\,dex~\cite{Moster:2012fv}. $\sigma_\mathrm{los}^*$ depends on the halo density profile: following Ref.~\cite{Kim:2021zzw}, we assume cored profiles for halo masses above $M_\mathrm{thres}^\mathrm{core} = 10^9 M_\odot$.
-Finally, we weight each galaxy by its observation probability $\mathcal{P}_\mathrm{obs}$, computed with \cref{eq:completeness1} assuming an undisrupted NFW spatial distribution of satellites.
-Data correspond to classical and SDSS satellites, as obtained from Ref.~\cite{McConnachie:2012vd}.
-In our data analysis below, we allow the parameters of the stellar mass-halo mass relation, the halo occupation fraction, the halo mass where baryonic feedback switches the profiles from NFW to cored, and the amount of tidal subhalo disruption to vary; this significantly affects the predicted population (see \cref{sec:app_baryon}).
+We assign $R_\mathrm{eff}$ and $\sigma_\mathrm{los}^*$ using \cref{eq:sigma_los,eq:R_eff}. $R_\mathrm{eff}$ depends on the stellar mass, that we generate using the stellar mass-halo mass relation from Ref.~\cite{Moster:2012fv} with lognormal scatter of 0.15\,dex~\cite{Moster:2012fv}. $\sigma_\mathrm{los}^*$ depends on the halo density profile: we set cored profiles for halo masses above $M_\mathrm{thres}^\mathrm{core} = 10^9 M_\odot$~\cite{Kim:2021zzw}.
+Finally, we weight each galaxy by its observation probability $\mathcal{P}_\mathrm{obs}$, computed with \cref{eq:completeness1} for an undisrupted NFW spatial distribution of satellites (i.e., $y_\mathcal{C}=1$ in \cref{eq:n_radial}).
+Data correspond to classical and SDSS satellites, as obtained from Refs.~\cite{McConnachie:2012vd, Kim:2021zzw, Kirby:2013isa} and compiled in \cref{sec:app_data}.
+In our analysis below, we allow the parameters of the stellar mass-halo mass relation, the halo occupation fraction, the halo mass where baryonic feedback switches the profiles from NFW to cored, and the amount of tidal subhalo disruption to vary; this significantly affects the predicted population (see \cref{sec:app_baryon}).
 It also increases the agreement of data with CDM, although our choices for \cref{fig:data} are within the 2$\sigma$ allowed region (see \cref{sec:app_full_results}).

 As we see from \cref{fig:data}, velocity dispersion $\sigma_\mathrm{los}^*$ is correlated with half-light radius $R_\mathrm{eff}$.
 Galaxies with low $R_\mathrm{eff}$ are less massive (see \cref{eq:Mstar,eq:R_eff}), which leads to lower $\sigma_\mathrm{los}^*$ (see \cref{eq:sigma_los}).
 However, $\sigma_\mathrm{los}^*$ also depends on the central density, i.e., on the halo concentration.
 As in LDM models low-mass halos have higher concentrations than in CDM, LDM predicts higher $\sigma_\mathrm{los}^*$ at low $R_\mathrm{eff}$.